March 12 2014 Latest news:

 March Town United will look to banish the memories of their last game when they host high flying Halstead Town on Saturday.

 Boss Paul Crosbie questioned the commitment of some of his March Town United players after they were thrashed 7-1 by Team Bury on Saturday.

-MEN’S FOOTBALL: Wisbech St Mary lost 2-0 at Hardwick in the Cambs Premier League.
+Wisbech St Mary’s difficult run continued as they lost 2-1 at Soham United in the Cambs Premier League.